Employment Standards Code changes

 All of the following job-protected leaves are unpaid.

-- Eligibility – Employees will be eligible for current (excluding reservists leave) and new leaves after 90 days, rather than 1 year.
+- Eligibility – Employees will be eligible for current (excluding reservists leave) and new leaves after 90 days, rather than one year.

 - Personal and Family Responsibility Leave – A new unpaid leave will provide up to 5 days of job protection per year for personal sickness or short-term care of an immediate family member.
 Includes attending to personal emergencies and caregiving responsibilities related to education of a child.